stellanjoh2/gridzone/README.md

 This project is released under the **Creative Commons Zero (CC0)** license, making it completely free for anyone to use, modify, and distribute.

+**Music Tracks**: The soundtrack tracks are generated using Suno.ai and are owned by the project creator under Suno's Terms of Service.
+While the game code is CC0, please note that the music tracks may be subject to Suno's usage terms and should not be used to create competing AI music services.

 ## 🙏 **Credits**

 * **Typography**: Terminal Grotesque by Raphaël Bastide, with the contribution of Jérémy Landes.
 Distributed by velvetyne.fr